Brave vs Chrome: Which Browser has Better Features?

 Supports Chrome extensions

-Largest extension library
+Largest extension ecosystem

 Interface

-Similar to Chrome + extra tools
+Chrome-like + extra tools

 Clean, minimal